West Siberian rebellion: Rebellions in Central and Eastern Siberia against whites

 The rebellious peasants were always enemies of the whites.
 The latter refused to accept land tenure reform and wanted revenge on the villagers for expropriating the land themselves in 1917.
 Admiral Aleksandr Kolchak made the fatal mistake of winning the animosity of peasants, by restoring the rights of landowners.
 Many Siberian villagers were descendants of Russian and Ukrainian immigrants who had fled from serfdom and had a strong love for their freedom.

 The guerrillas began shortly after the formation of their government, on August 31, 1918, in the rural areas near Slavgorod, Altai.
 But the problem worsened in early 1919.
 The White Army began to carry out grain requisitions and a military draft, but most of their recruits deserted and numerous rear-guard revolts broke out (encouraged by Bolshevik activists, anarchists and left-wing SRs).
 Taiga guerrillas were often led by deserters and sometimes joined scattered Red soldiers when the whites conquered the region in 1918, setting out to ambush units and cut off supply lines.
-Kolchak resorted to terror to placate them.
+Kolchak resorted to terror to pacify them.

 With its rear weakened by the wear and tear of the guerrillas and being forced to distract its detachments in defending themselves against the peasantry, the white regime could not stop the advance of 200,000 Bolsheviks, who, on the other hand, knew how to add local partisans to their forces wherever they advanced.
 At the end of 1919, when the Siberian regime was totally defeated and disintegrated, the autonomous bands from Central Siberia to Amur Oblast numbered more than 100,000 combatants.